 Accordingly, Enoki mushrooms are not only sold in plastic packages at supermarkets, but there are also processed Enoki available in Japan.

-When I think of processed Enoki mushrooms, what comes to mind first is “Nametake (なめ茸)”, so today, I purchased a jar of Nametake mushrooms for this blog.
+When I think of processed Enoki mushrooms, what comes to mind first is “Nametake (なめ茸)”, so today I purchased a jar of Nametake mushrooms for this blog article.

-  According to the description on the side of the jar, the ingredients include Enoki mushrooms, sugar, starch syrup, soy sauce, salt, Kombu seaweed extract, bonito extract, chicken bouillon, yeast extract, and agar.
+According to the ingredient list on the side of the jar, this Nametake is made mainly with Enoki mushrooms, sugar, starch syrup, soy sauce, salt, Kombu seaweed extract, bonito extract, chicken bouillon, yeast extract, and agar.

-  In addition to plain white rice, Nametake mushrooms match best with grated Daikon radish, “Daikon Oroshi (大根おろし)”, and boiled Wakame seaweed.
+In addition to plain white rice, Nametake mushrooms go especially well with grated Daikon radish “Daikon Oroshi (大根おろし)” and boiled Wakame seaweed.